SilkRose/Pony/stories/metal-magic/metal-magic.md

 Iron nodded. "good job, that's correct."

-They repeated this process for all the metal Scraps had on his wagon.
+They repeated this process for all the metal Scraps had on his wagon, with different ponies doing different roles each time.
 Twilight had to help with the math for the less cleanly multiplied prices, but in the end they got it all done, and Scraps left with his bag of bits.

 Iron lead the group back outside the front of the building and they went to the side, where a set of two larger trot-on scales sat.